By Melvin Adams – Renewanation President & COO

 Does Christian education really matter?

 As I was at the hospital to visit my aging father, I experienced yet another “why Christian education matters” moment.
-A man engaged me in in the hospital waiting room to ask about the RENEWANATION logo on my shirt.
+A man engaged me in the hospital waiting room to ask about the Renewanation logo on my shirt.